DubiousCactus/hybrid-dataset-factory/README.md

 - [x] Compute gate orientation with respect to the camera
 - [x] Ensure that the gate is always oriented towards the camera (for the annotation)
 - [x] Save annotations
+- [ ] Refactor DatasetFactory (create augentation class)
+- [ ] Refactor SceneRenderer (use an interface to let users script their scene)
 - [ ] Apply the distortion to the OpenGL projection
-- [ ] Histogram equalization of both images (hue, saturation, luminence ?...)
 - [x] Add variation to the mesh and texture
 - [x] Motion blur
 - [x] MSAA anti alisasing